webmakaka/docs.gitops.ru/website/03-books/01-gitops/01-gitops-cookbook/05-helm.md

 <br/>

-There are no changes in the Deployment object, there is no restart of the pod;
+There are no changes in the Deployment object, there is no restart of the pod.

 <br/>